Security-Onion-Solutions/security-onion/README.md

 Please proceed to the [Wiki](https://github.com/Security-Onion-Solutions/security-onion/wiki).

 ## Looking for source code?
 This repo stores no source code.
-Some of our packages have their own repos at [Security-Onion-Solutions](https://github.com/Security-Onion-Solutions).
 You can get the source for any of our packages by doing the following at a terminal:
 ```
 apt-get source PACKAGE-NAME
 ```

+Some of our packages have their own Github repos at [Security-Onion-Solutions](https://github.com/Security-Onion-Solutions).